AI-Group13/Assignment_1/N_Queens/Hill Climbing/README.md

-The n-Queens problem solved using two approaches - Greedy Hill Climbing with Restarts AND A* search
+The n-Queens problem solved using two approaches - Greedy Hill Climbing with Restarts AND A* search This folder contains the code for Hill Climbing approach to the solution

 1. input.txt - Contains two lines - Line 1: Grid size Line 2: Visualization wanted or not